Langston Fishburne

 Langston Fishburne (born February 29, 1988) is an American actor.

-Career
+Life and career

 Fishburne is the son of actor Laurence Fishburne and his first wife Hajna O. Moss, a casting director.
 Langston studied ballet while in New York City and began attending Boston University.
 Langston entered acting himself and had a recurring role in the web series Vanessa & Jan on WIGS.
 He appeared in the 2018 film Ant-Man and the Wasp as a younger version of Bill Foster, with the older version played by his father.